openEOPlatform/documentation/getting-started/python/index.md

 The EO data available at a back-end is organised in so-called collections.
 For example, a back-end might provide fundamental satellite collections like "Sentinel 1" or "Sentinel 2", or preprocessed collections like "NDVI".
-Collections are used as input data for job executions.
+Collections are used as input data for your openEO jobs.

 ::: tip Note
 More information on how openEO "collections" relate to terminology used in other systems can be found in